C Program for Tower of Hanoi

 Write a C program to solve the Tower of Hanoi Problem.

-Tower of Hanoi is a mathematical game or a puzzle which consists of 3 rods or pegs and n disks of various diameters.
-Tower of Hanoi puzzle begins with all disks stacked on one rod in decreasing order and the task is to move all these disks on some other rod.
+The Tower of Hanoi is a mathematical game or puzzle consisting of 3 rods or pegs and ‘n’ disks of varying diameters.
+It starts with all disks stacked on one rod in decreasing order.
+The objective is to move all these disks onto another rod.

 Problem Solution

-This C program uses a recursive function to solve the Tower of Hanoi.
-The tower of hanoi is a mathematical puzzle.
-It consists of three rods, and a number of disks of different sizes which can slide onto any rod.
-Puzzle begins with all disks stacked on one rod in decreasing order and the task is to move all these disks on some other rod obeying the following rules.
+This C program uses a recursive function to solve the Tower of Hanoi puzzle.
+The Tower of Hanoi is a mathematical puzzle that consists of three rods and a number of disks of different sizes, which can slide onto any rod.
+The puzzle begins with all disks stacked on one rod in decreasing order of size, and the task is to move the entire stack to another rod, obeying the following rules:

 Rules of Tower of Hanoi Puzzle:

-• Each move consists of taking the upper disk from one of the stacks and placing it on top of another stack or on an empty rod.
+• Each move consists of taking the topmost disk from one of the stacks and placing it on top of another stack or on an empty rod.

 • No disk may be placed on top of a disk that is smaller than it.